LittleD3092/My-Vault/工程數學/Partial Differential Equation/Wave Equation.md

 	\end{array}
 \right.$$

 Here we need to notice that because the wave equation is linear, any linear combo of solution is also a solution.
-Infact, in general we can write
+In fact, in general we can write

 $$u(x, t) = \sum_{n = 1}^\infty
 \sin\left(